-A two story development from a originally brick building from the 1950’s, gererously extended with a contemporary materials palette.
-Pressed aluminium panels with a black cladding, charred and using one of the most sustainable materials on the planet – Kebony.
+A two-story development from an original brick building from the 1950’s; Generously extended with a contemporary materials palette.
+In addition pressed aluminium panels with a black cladding, charred and using one of the most sustainable materials on the planet – Kebony.

-The inspiration for the materials came from the industrial history and natural landscape that supports a canal through Burgess Park.
-The Architect wanted a natural cladding material which offered a black facard with hints of silver-grey running though it.
-Every angle changing the reflective qualities of the charred cladding, a biophilic and calming material.
+The inspiration for the materials came from the industrial history and natural landscape; This supports a canal through Burgess Park.
+For that reason, the Architect wanted a natural and inspirational cladding material.
+In order to create a black facard with hints of silver-grey running through it.
+Every angle changing due to the reflective qualities of the charred cladding, a biophilic and calming material.

-Kebony is used by the UK manufacturer of ShouSugiBan because of its inherent beauty and also because it is incredibly sustainable.
-It has been isted in the Greentec Awards for 7 years and been the recipient of countless awards, from innovation to best construction materials.
+Kebony is used by the UK manufacturer of ShouSugiBan.
+This is due to its inherent beauty and also because it is incredibly sustainable.
+As a result, Kebony has been isted in the Greentec Awards for 7 years and counting.
+As a result of the recipient of countless awards, from innovation to best construction materials.

-Exterior Solutions Ltd have been working with Kebony since 2008 and developed a range of materials that are regularly specified for domestic and commercial projects.
+Exterior Solutions Ltd has been working with Kebony since 2008 and developed a range of materials.
+As a result, these are regularly specified for domestic and commercial projects.